Speak Their Language, Literally

 How do I make a start?

 Assess your needs by identifying the languages and documents which are required to be multi-language.
 A custom report for an English speaking customer doesn't need to be included just because it can.
 Also, take a phased approach as this will allow you to make progress and learn, covering the most ground in the shortest time.
-For example, only set up a single additional language initially as the method to get hold of the translation itself as well as setting up/applying can be learnt.
+For example, only set up a single additional language initially as the method to get hold of the translation itself as well as setting up/applying can be learned.
 It can then be easily repeated with others.

 What languages will my audience need?